superfly/litefs/README.md

 Error: unable to open database file
 ```

 Whoops.
-Your secondary node can't write to the database.
+Your secondary node failed when it tried to add data.
+What's going on?

 This is by design.
 To ensure the integrity of the data, only one node can act
 as a writer.
 All the other nodes are read-only, and they will see an error if
 they attempt to write to the database.

-If the primary node becomes unavailable, Consul will appoint a new primary.
-To
+If the primary node becomes unavailable, Consul will appoint a new primary node.
-see that in action, return to the LiteFS session on your primary node, and use
+To see how that works, return to the LiteFS session on your primary node, and
-Ctrl+C to kill the process.
+use Ctrl+C to kill the process.

-You should see this messages:
+You should see this output:

 ```text
 signal received, litefs shutting down